orca-so/whirlpools/.changeset/ready-ads-sort.md

 "@orca-so/rust-tx-sender": patch
 ---

-Add instruction with max compute unit limit for simulation if none are provided
+Add compute budget instructions during the build transaction process based on what is provided.
+Use max compute unit limit by default when simulating a transaction to estimate compute units.